Erbology

 Carbohydrates in prunes

 Some people, for example people with diabetes or those trying to lose weight, find it useful to calculate the ‘net carbohydrate’ in their food.
-This is a calculation of the amount of carbohydrates which your body is able to digest, and you can calculate it by subtracting the amount of fiber from the total amount of carbohydrates.
+This is a calculation of the amount of carbohydrates which your body is able to digest, and you can calculate it by subtracting the amount of fibre from the total amount of carbohydrates.
 The net carbohydrate in a 30g serving of prunes would therefore be 17g.

 Of those net carbohydrates, 11g are sugars.